 What is Communicating Physics?

-Communicating Physics is an optional 2nd, 3rd or 4th year Undergraduate module.
+Communicating Physics is an optional Undergraduate module for second year and fourth year F309 students.
 Communicating Physics will count towards a student's overall degree classification.

 Communicating Physics students will develop a range of communication and teaching skills and will learn how to develop projects and teaching methods suitable for pupils at school from Year 7 to Year 13.

 Students taking Communicating Physics need to complete 24 hours in a school, this usually converts into a ½ day each week for approximately 8 – 10 weeks during the Spring Term.
 Communicating Physics students support physics teaching whilst gaining first-hand experience of the education of young physicists in a school environment.
 A current list of schools taking part in Communicating Physics can be found in the 'Partner Schools' link to the right.

 The student’s role in the classroom normally begins with initial observation after which Communicating Physics student should expect to become more involved.
 The role of a Communicating Physics student during their placement can vary depending on the student and the school they are placed in.
 A student can be expected to work with small groups of pupils on specific topics or activities, set up practical experiments, and even plan parts of or a whole lesson and deliver this to the pupils.
 Every Communicating Physics student will be required to implement a teaching project which should be targeted at a specific physics concept or activity for which there is a perceived need in the school.
 The project idea should be discussed with and agreed upon by the host teacher at the school.

 When does the course take place?